-There is no guarantee of future cash distributions or if distributions will be paid at all.
+There is no guarantee of future distributions or if distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
-For the year ended Dec.
-31, 2016, 100 percent of total distributions were funded by offering proceeds.
+For the three months ended March 31, 2017, 100 percent of total distributions were funded by offering proceeds.
 Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable and can reduce investors’ overall return.
-See the Risk Factors section of this piece and in the prospectus for additional information about the distribution policy.

 The per share amount of distributions on Class A, Class T and Class I shares will differ because of the timing of certain class-specific expenses.
 Specifically, distributions on Class T shares and Class I shares will be lower than distributions on Class A shares because the REIT is required to pay ongoing distribution and servicing fees with respect to the Class T shares and Class I shares.
 These fees are not applicable to Class A shares.